 How much: Ticketed programmes start from $12.

-Children’s Season 2025 is back at Children’s Museum Singapore, and this year’s theme is ‘Belonging’.
-All through June, kids can dive into fun, hands-on activities—from building a pretend time machine to making paper lighthouses and painting UFOs.
+Children’s Season 2026 is back at Children’s Museum Singapore, and this year’s theme is ‘Sustainability’.
+All through June, kids can dive into fun, hands-on activities.
 There are free workshops and crafts to explore, plus some ticketed sessions if you’re up for more.
 It’s a great way for little ones to play, create, and let their imaginations run wild.
-Check back here for more info.

 Where: Various venues including National Museum of Singapore